junchangwang/DDC/README.md

 ### Data preparation

-The experiments run on `.bm` bitmap files. `gen_bitmap` builds them automatically, and generating the full set for every scheme and cardinality takes a long time, so we also provide a pre-generated set for download at <DOWNLOAD_LINK>.
-A full set with every scheme would be very large, because the baseline schemes hardly compress the dense low-cardinality bitvectors, so the download holds only the DDC bitmaps for the cardinality sweep (plus CRoaring at a few special comparison points).
-Generate the baseline schemes with the commands below.
+The experiments run on pre-built bitmaps in the format of `.bm`.
+`gen_bitmap` builds them automatically, and generating the full set for every encoding scheme and cardinality.

-To build the base set yourself (every scheme, cardinalities 2 to 2000), run the following.
-All bitmaps are written under `bitmap/`.
+To build the complete bitmap set (every scheme, cardinalities 2 to 2000), run the following command.
+All bitmaps will be written to `bitmap/`.

 ```sh
 for c in 2 5 10 20 50 100 200 500 1000 2000; do